lehner-lab/dimsumms/README.md

 # Required Data

-Fitness scores, pre-processed data and required miscellaneous files should be downloaded from [here]() to your project directory (see 'base_dir' argument) i.e. where output files should be written, and unzipped.
+Fitness scores, pre-processed data and required miscellaneous files should be downloaded from [here](https://www.dropbox.com/s/7yf0xcxyrklor6x/misc.zip?dl=0) to your project directory (see 'base_dir' option) i.e. where output files should be written, and unzipped.

 # Variant Count Data

-If processing of variant count data is required (see 'rerun_raw' option), files should be downloaded from [here](), unzipped and saved within the [Required Data](#required-data) directory.
+If processing of variant count data is required (see 'rerun_raw' option), files should be downloaded from [here](https://www.dropbox.com/s/p6xbdh2fx3wrvao/datasets.zip?dl=0), unzipped and saved within the [Required Data](#required-data) directory.

 # Pipeline Modes